Bustos, Bulacan: Culture

 Minasa Festival is the official festival of Bustos observed every January where street dances, dance showdowns, cooking contests, singing contests, running events, beauty pageants, live band concerts and other variety shows are commonly done.
-It features the cookie minasa, a locally-made delicacy as well as other items such as the dry-like wafer crispy barquillos.
+It features the cookie minasa, a locally made delicacy as well as other items such as the dry-like wafer crispy barquillos.
 The festival was first celebrated in 2011 and since then, the activity is televised yearly.

 Manok-Manok (Chicken) Festival in Barangay San Pedro every June and Hito (Catfish) Festival in Barangay Camachilihan every August are also observed.

 Government

+Local government

 Bustos is a recipient of the 2017 Seal of Good Local Governance given by the Department of the Interior and Local Government.
 Based on the 2022 Philippine general election, here are the following elected local officials of the Municipality of Bustos for the term 2022 – 2025.

 Transportation

 North Luzon Expressway has a by-pass road that passes through the municipality of Bustos that shortens the transportation of goods and passengers from some areas in Bulacan going to Metro Manila and Nueva Ecija.
 The Bustos by-pass road passes through Gen. Alejo Santos Highway at Barangay Bonga Menor, Bustos, Bulacan and travels to NLEx Balagtas Exit Toll Plaza leading to Balintawak Cloverleaf, Quezon City, on one side and San Rafael, Bulacan, leading to Cabanatuan, Nueva Ecija, on the other.